Bad breath can interfere with relationships

 Far from being a simple, superficial matter, bad breath is central to the concerns of dating.
 If your partner can't kiss you because they are disgusted by your breath, it may be difficult for them to display their affection.
 Additionally, they may develop a low opinion of you if you don't take steps to correct the problem.

 Improving oral hygiene is one of the most important things you can do to fix your bad breath.
-Daily brushing and flossing may eliminate many of the bacteria that cause bad breath and leave a minty smell in your mouth.
+Daily brushing and flossing may target many of the bacteria that cause bad breath and leave a minty smell in your mouth.